 Students enrolled in post-baccalaureate certification programs and not simultaneously enrolled in a graduate degree program may not be eligible for federal aid.
-Check with the Student Enrollment Center to determine your eligibility for federal financial aid.
+Check with the Office of Student Financial Aid to determine your eligibility for federal financial aid.

 Scholarships